git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Your settings are not automatically stored!
 Use *Save* (see below).
 * MIDI notes are blocked when mapped
-    * If you have selected *All* for the keyboard channel the note is blocked on all channels!
+    * If you have selected *All* for the keyboard channel the mapped notes are blocked on all channels!
     * The blocked notes are only updated when loading a configuration or when switching between slots.
 * Using CC as a target can only be used with VST plugins in Bitwig.
 It cannot be mapped with the Bitwig mapping system, which will always see the original MIDI command.
 Instead use User parameters.